JooelRinne/wildlifetrade/README.md

    - Leave the field empty if the information is not found from the data.
    - If the data row should not be included in the "mathces.csv" file, i.e., the data row does not contain information about a species of interest, write "NO" to each of the "reviewed" columns ending with "_r".

 7. Add "_reviewed" to the end of the names of the reviewed .csv files.
-The reviewed files should be names "processing_trainingdata_reviewed.csv" and "processing_testdata_reviewed.csv"
+The reviewed files should be named "processing_trainingdata_reviewed.csv" and "processing_testdata_reviewed.csv".
 8. Edit the "processingaccuracy.py" script again and make sure that this time
     - The variable "data_selection" is set as False
     - The variable "accuracy_assessment" is set as True.
+9. Copy "wildlifetrade/Data_processing/results.csv" file to the "wildlifetrade/Accuracy_assessment" folder
-9. Run the script again.
+10. Run the script again.
    ```ruby
    python processingaccuracy.py
    ```
-10. The script produces accuracy_assessment reports including accuracies of each data field reviewed.
+11. The script produces accuracy_assessment reports including accuracies of each data field reviewed.
-11. The training datasets can be used to develop the method further and the test dataset can be used to assess the changes without overfitting
+12. The training datasets can be used to develop the method further and the test dataset can be used to assess the changes without overfitting